Mentee, and CWN Program

 All individuals interested in being considered should apply, as every effort will be made to pair assignments with applicants to meet the needs of each.

-This is an open, continuous announcement for the 2017 fire season.
-Due to the changing nature of fire season, applicants will be contacted to confirm availability and selectees will be given notice as potential assignments arise.
+This is an open, continuous announcement for the 2019 fire season.
+Due to the changing nature of fire season, applicants will be contacted to confirm availability as potential assignments arise.

 For questions regarding Wildland Fire Decision Support and these training opportunities contact: